Discrete Optimal Transport and Voice Conversion: Voice Conversion Algorithm

 \subsection{Transportation Map}

-In \textbf{KNN-VC} approach~\cite{VCNN}, for each source embedding $x_i,$ the target embeddings $y_j$ are sorted by decreasing cosine similarity.
-Denote these sorted vectors by $y_j^{knn(i)}.$ Then a $k$-nearest neighbors regression is applied:
+\paragraph{$k$NN-VC Mapping} In $k$NN-VC approach~\cite{VCNN}, $\hat{y}_i$ is determined as regression of $x_i$ on $Y,$ with the cosine similarity distance.

-In the discrete OT approach, we compute the coupling matrix $\gamma$ for the marginal distributions~\cref{marg} and cost function~\cref{cost}.
-For each $x_i,$ we sort the target embeddings $y_j$ in decreasing order of $\gamma_{ij},$ denoting the sorted vectors as $y^{ot(i)}_j.$ The sorted coupling weights along each row (with fixes $i$) are denoted by $\gamma^{sort}_{ij}.$
+\paragraph{SinkVC Mapping} In the discrete OT approach, we compute the matrix $\gamma$ for the marginal distributions~(\ref{marg}) and cost function~(\ref{cost}).
+For each $x_i,$ we sort the target embeddings $y_j$ in decreasing order of $\gamma_{ij},$ denoting the sorted vectors as $y^{sort(i)}_j.$ The sorted coupling weights along each row (with fixed $i$) are denoted by $\gamma^{sort}_{ij}.$

-The approach used in paper~\cite{VCOT} to obtain the training pairs for flow matching, we call \textbf{OT-AVE}.
-It averages over the top-$k$ target vectors,
+In paper~\cite{VCOT}, each source embedding $x_i$ is mapped to an average of four target embeddings corresponding to top-4 $\gamma_{i1},\ldots,\gamma_{iN}$ This method, referred to as \emph{SinkVC} in~\cite{VCOT}, derives its name from the Sinkhorn algorithm commonly used to solve DOT problems.

+\paragraph{MKL Mapping} To reduce computational cost, \cite{got} proposed to use the closed-form Gaussian OT map.
+In our experiments, this approach performs poorly, which may explain the introduction of a variance-stratified scheme in~\cite{got}.
+In that scheme, the standard deviations of individual embedding components $ \sigma_k = \operatorname{std}(x_{1k}, \ldots, x_{Mk}),$ $k=1,\ldots,1024, $ are computed, and the embedding dimensions are sorted in decreasing order of $\sigma_k$.
+The reordered embeddings $\tilde{x}_i$ and $\tilde{y}_j$ are then partitioned into blocks of equal size $B$, and continuous OT is applied independently to each block.
+The authors consider $B \in \{2, 8, 16, 256\}$ and refer to this method as \emph{factorized MKL} (Monge---Kantorovich Linear).
+While this approach significantly improves computational efficiency and can be applied to short utterances, treating embedding components as uncorrelated across blocks leads to a noticeable loss of target speaker identity (see Table~\ref{tab:fad}).